 Jasmine, the most well received character of Pahkitew Island, only rivaled by Ella.
 Her likable personality, interesting characterization, and the fact she is virtually flawless (save for overreacting to Shawn's actions) have put her very high up.

 Ella.
 Her beautiful voice, the humor of her singing at inopportune times, and her Actual Pacifist personality have made her one of the most loved characters of all-time.

 Shawn.
 While his zombie gimmick has come across as being annoying at times, it's generally accepted he is the best male in Pahkitew Island, being the only one with solid plot, and decent interactions.
 Plus his Character Development and his Badass robot slaying have also earned him a lot of respect.

 You might have noticed the huge American fanbase the series has by now.

-Beth was once regarded as one of the more boring contestants on the show, but on the first voting day for Action in Brazil she was winning by 94%!
-According to the other wiki, the majority of the country voted for her ending (by 18-6).
+Beth was (and still is) regarded as one of the more boring contestants on the show, but on the first voting day for Action in Brazil she was winning by 94%!
+According to the other wiki, the majority of the countries voted for her ending (by 18-10).

 Italians love the series so much that Pahkitew Island was aired in Italy before all other countries.

 Zoey in All-Stars.
 She still retains her completely unexplained athletic skills from the previous season but no longer suffers from their negative side effects.
 She also wins three challenges in a row during the merge, largely due to Mal's interference, and even gets to pick a character for elimination.
 Special mention goes to her physics defying feat in "You Regatta Be Kidding Me", where she balances on a pole in the lake using only one leg, while piranhas snap at the pole and saw it down.